homeveg/nuctools/README.md

 -------------------------------------------------------------------
 ### Installation

-the NucTools suite for a nucleosome-centred downstream analysis of deep sequencing data is primarily Perl-based, and require at least Perl v5.8 with dependencies installed properly (listed in README_FULL.md).
+the NucTools suite for a nucleosome-centered downstream analysis of deep sequencing data is primarily Perl-based, and require at least Perl v5.8 with dependencies installed properly (listed in README_FULL.md).
-A visualisation program is written on MatLab and requires either full MatLab insatllation or can be provided as a standolone application with web-installer compiled for MacOS X 10.9 or later.
+A visualisation program is written on MatLab and requires either full MatLab installation or can be provided as a standalone application with web-installer compiled for Windows 7.
 NucTools utilize whole genome [BED](https://genome.ucsc.edu/FAQ/FAQformat#format1) files.

 **Optional external applications:**